 Home-based students are supported within the available resources of the District by the District providing: 1) requested curriculum documents, 2) instructional material such as textbooks when supplies are available, 3) access to the IMC during school hours when pre-arranged through the building principal 4) up to two courses for children grades K-12.
 A home-based student may attend one course in each of two school districts, but may not attend more than two courses in any semester, 5) non-resident private or home school children up to two courses per semester in grades 9-12.
-(SeeDistrict's Public School Open Enrollment policy 425, section II(b). and Board Policy 881.4 Relations with Home-School Children).
+(See District's Public School Open Enrollment policy 5113 and Board Policy 9270 Home-Based, Private, or Tribal Schooling)